-Preparation and Revisions When revisions are made to an SDS, unless it has been indicated elsewhere, clearly indicate where the changes have been made to the previous version of the SDS, with, if appropriate, an explanation of the changes.
+Preparation and Revisions

+When revisions are made to an SDS, clearly indicate where the changes have been made to the previous version of the SDS, with an explanation of the changes. [this would make the SDS excessively long and would decrease comprehenisibility.
+Of course, the compiler should keep a record of this information]